 We only require a per-person deposit payment, which you can pay with your credit card or PayPal account.
 This deposit will be applied towards the cost of your package, and is generally non-refundable (details).
 The balance is due 75 days prior to departure (or within 72 hours, if you're booking less than 75 days prior to departure), and can be paid by credit card, PayPal, check or money order.

-Day 2: Arrive Dublin.
-Upon arrival in Dublin, you will be met and transferred to your hotel.
+Full Day Itinerary: Upon arrival in Dublin, you will be met and transferred to your hotel.
 Today is yours at leisure to discover Dublin independently.
 Make your way to one of its most famous sights and continue exploring the city at your own pace with an included hop-on, hop-off bus tour voucher (valid for 2 days), visiting a number of Dublin's sightseeing highlights.
-If by the end of the day the touring has left you feeling parched, stop by the Brazen Head Pub for a complimentary pint, courtesy of Friendly Planet.
-Later this evening, meet your fellow travellers, and enjoy dinner included at the hotel.
-Accommodations: North Star Hotel for May 18, 2015 departure; Clayton Hotel Ballsbridge or similar for all others.
-Dinner provided.
+If by the end of the day the touring has left you feeling parched, stop by a traditional Irish pub for a complimentary pint of Guinness, courtesy of Friendly Planet.

 Enjoy some time for shopping at Blarney Woolen Mills.
 The existence of the Woolen Mills during the famine shielded Blarney from the worst effects of the great famine, due to its employment of local workers.
 The success story at the mills continued until a disastrous fire in 1869.
 By August 1871, the mill was once again operational with a labor force of over 200 and in 1976 Chris Kelleher, himself a mill worker, bought the old mill property.
 Within a short period of time Chris and his family transformed the mill into what is perhaps the largest quality craft shop in Ireland.